Phil Simms: Post NFL career

 After his retirement as a player in 1994, Simms first joined ESPN then went on to join NBC's lead broadcast crew, teaming with Dick Enberg and Paul Maguire on NBC's coverage of Super Bowl XXX and Super Bowl XXXII.
 Simms also announced weightlifting at the 1996 Summer Olympics and served as a sideline reporter on the NBA on NBC for NBC Sports.
 In 1998, he moved to CBS with the AFC package, teaming first with Greg Gumbel (through the end of the 2003 season) and later with Jim Nantz on the CBS's lead broadcast team.
 He also worked with Armen Keteyian, Bonnie Bernstein, Lesley Visser, and Tracy Wolfson.
 Since 2009, he has been a host of Inside the NFL on Showtime (another CBS holding) with James Brown and Cris Collinsworth.
 In 2017, he was replaced by Tony Romo as a color commentator and joined the CBS pregame show The NFL Today.
 He left CBS after his contract expired at the end of the 2023 season.
 Simms has also worked on Westwood One as an analyst for select games in 2024.
 Simms returned to NBC Sports as a college football analyst in 2025.

+Sims was the host of The 1995/1996 NFL Interactive Yearbook CD-ROM.

 Simms joined WFAN's Boomer and Gio as a weekly guest in 2024.

 Simms was part of the commentary team along with Nantz in the Madden NFL 13, 25, 15, and 16 video games.